linxinliu241/kkbox-churn-project/README.md

 ## Project Overview

 Music streaming platforms acquire millions of users, yet retaining long-term subscribers remains a major challenge.
-This project develops a machine learning framework to predict user churn on KKBOX by leveraging subscription patterns, listening behaviors, and profile information.
-The analysis aims to uncover key drivers of customer retention and identify users at risk of leaving the platform.
+This project develops a machine learning framework to predict user churn on KKBOX by leveraging subscription patterns, listening behaviors, and user profile information.

+The goal is to identify users at risk of leaving before subscription renewal and uncover behavioral patterns associated with churn.
+The pipeline uses a time-aware evaluation framework to ensure realistic future prediction and reliable model assessment.